 What did your parents fill your stocking with when you were young?
-Your answer will probably be dependant on your generation, but there’s a good bet that a small toy or two would be included.
+Your answer will probably be dependent on your generation, but there’s a good bet that a small toy or two would be included.
 These days, your tastes might not run to Hot Wheels cars and Polly Pockets, but perhaps a small jigsaw puzzle wouldn’t go amiss?
-Eastern Biological and their sister shop Hyperspace are rather like visiting the gift shops of the Natural History and Science Museums in South Kensington, but with only the nicest gifts included.
-Favourite games from them that would be perfectly suited to grown-ups include a blue-cheese-shaped puzzle, a 1,000 piece constellations jigsaw (in a usefully stocking-sized tube), and an intriguing desktop wind-up toy.
+Cavallini & Co.’s puzzles, based off vintage drawings and charts, handily all come in stocking-friendly tubes.
+You can order them from Hus & Hem in the UK.

 If you have an artistic other half (or friends and family come to stay for Christmas), then make sure to pop in a present or two that’ll exercise their creative muscles.
 Present & Correct have some pleasingly retro-style art materials in their collection, like a set of vintage American crayons and stacking palettes of watercolour paints.
 And from the Tate’s online shop, we’d pop in a sunography postcard kit and a build-it-yourself paper model of the architecturally-famed Barbican Tower.
 While those into stationery (and who doesn’t know someone who is?) will surely enjoy a custom notebook and personalised pencils from Meticulous Ink.